A Family-friendly Story For All Ages

 Inside it was dry, albeit not that much warmer away from the glowing but uneven warmth of the kitchen stove, as firewood and coal especially, were hard to come by in late autumn of 1935 in the depths of the Great Depression.

 The “Great Depression”– that’s what the man on the radio had started calling it now when talking about the news every evening- folks waiting in bread lines, soup kitchens, neighbor folks losing their farms, the continuing Dust Bowl in the plains, President Roosevelt’s new Works Progress Administration or WPA, the still lingering effects of the monstrous Black Sunday dust storm earlier in the year on April 14th, and on and on.
-Bad and sad news abounded, and good news was hard to find as everyone hoped for better times soon while struggling to get through another arduous day.
-For many, what had once been only nightmares were becoming everyday life.
+Bad and sad news abounded, and the good news was hard to find as everyone hoped for better times soon while struggling to get through another arduous day.
+For many, what had once been merely untethered nightmares were becoming everyday life.
+For most, it seemed without end.

-“I don’t know nuthin’ ‘bout what you call in-flew-whoever,” Grandma chimed in.
+“I don’t know nuthin’ ‘bout what you call the ‘in-flew-whoever’,” Grandma chimed in.

 “That little girl’s got the Winter Fever!”
-Grandma shot back over her shoulder, heading off for the kitchen.
+Grandma shot back over her shoulder while storming off for the kitchen.
+The reverberations of a cupboard door slamming followed by heavy pots clanging on the kitchen stove echoed thru the house.

 Call it what you will, little Susie was alarmingly ill with chills, high fever, and with what her mother had first suspected days before was only the croup.